1tablespoonlime juice (bottled or squeezed from about ½ of a fresh lime)

 Finely dice the red onion and add them to the bowl.

-Add the vinegar, oil, salt and black pepper to the bowl, and stir well to combine everything.
+Add the vinegar, lime juice, oil, salt and black pepper to the bowl, and stir well to combine everything.
 Cover and refrigerate the salsa for about two hours to allow the flavors to meld.

 To prepare the Cucumber Salsa on Toast with Chèvre:

-Slice the mini baguette or small loaf into 15 small slices.
+Slice the mini baguette or a cocktail bread loaf into 15 small slices.
 Toast the slices until they are lightly browned.
 Allow the toasts to cool completely.

 Spread each toast with approximately ½-ounce of Chèvre (about a tablespoon.)